 Elective Courses (12 credits)

 All International Health students complete a 300 hour practicum to gain practical experience.
-The practicum is usually competed after core courses are completed.
+The practicum is usually completed after core courses are completed.

 Students in the MPH in International Health conduct a public health analysis.